DataFire/DataFire/README.md

 Each integration comes with a set of actions.
 For example, the `hacker_news` integration contains the `getStories`, `getItem`, and `getUser` actions.

+You can run these actions manually:
 ```bash
 datafire run hacker_news/getUser -i.username norvig
 ```

-You can create an API call that runs any of these actions by adding a path in DataFire.yml:
+Or create triggers for them:
 ```yaml
 paths:
   /hn/profile: